 Know the night doesn’t always end at the prom location itself.
 Events like after-parties are likely in the mix.
 Any change of plans during needs to be communicated back home.
 Encourage your teen to be upfront and promise to be open to discussions on your end.

-2. Mobile Channels of Communication Remain In Place
+2. Mobile Communication Remain In Place

 Specify some check-in times and be certain your teen can reach you by texting or phoning.
 Let it be known if a check-in time is missed by a certain number of minutes, it will be you making the call.